richard-hp/odoo-tutorials/README.md

 contains the code of the modules that serve as base for the tutorials, and the second contains the code of the same modules with the complete solution.

+## Odoo Cheatsheet

+For quick, how-to guides on specific topics, view the [cheatsheets](./cheatsheet/README.md) folder to find out how to accomplish specific tasks.